 But they may still weaken the overall bone structure, and can lead to broken bones or cause other problems.

 On the other hand, Bone Cancer is malignant, and destroys normal bone tissue.
 It may start in the bone, or spread to the bone from other parts of the body (Metastasis).

-The Top 3 Myths About Benign Bone Tumors
+The Top 3 Myths About Benign Bone Tumours

-These are the top questions that patients generally seek answers to, about Benign Bone Tumors.
+These are the top questions that patients generally seek answers to, about Benign Bone Tumours.
 Here, the Onco.com team attempts to answer them objectively.

 Answer: All tumours grow, both benign and malignant.
 Only the malignant ones can metastasize.
-Abnormal tissues can displace healthy tissues, and technically a benign tumor can grow and compress healthy bone tissues, causing further symptoms.
-However, only a malignant (cancerous) bone tumor can cause cancer to spread throughout the body.
+Abnormal tissues can displace healthy tissues, and technically a benign tumour can grow and compress healthy bone tissues, causing further symptoms.
+However, only a malignant (cancerous) bone tumour can cause cancer to spread throughout the body.

-Answer: In cases of a Benign Bone Tumor, most patients do not experience pain or any painful symptoms.
+Answer: In cases of a Benign Bone tumour, most patients do not experience pain or any painful symptoms.
 They are just aware of the existence of a swelling/mass with no sensation.
-Bone tumors do not originate from injuries, but an injury to an existing bone tumor will cause immense pain.
-Such injuries can also cause fractures in bones that are already weakened by the tumor.
+Bone tumours do not originate from injuries, but an injury to an existing bone tumour will cause immense pain.
+Such injuries can also cause fractures in bones that are already weakened by the tumour.